Standards for New Generators

 Any 2007 to 2010 model year engine that is larger than 2231 kW with a displacement of less than 10 liters per cylinder must follow the Tier I (or Table 1 of 40CFR60, Subpart IIII) emission standards.
 The 2007 model year or later engines that have a displacement between 10 to 29 liters per cylinders have to follow the emission standards in 40CFR94.8.
 To determine the emissions from engines this large basically requires actual stack testing.
 Most of the engines found in the CNMI are below 2231 kW with the exception of those engines used at the local power plants owned by the Commonwealth Utilities Corporation.

-According to the latest information from the U.S. Environmental Protection Agency regarding the applicability of 40CFR60, Subpart IIII, to emission sources in the CNMI, there are two special exemptions to the NSPS (found in 40CFR60.4215) that pertain specifically to diesel-powered engines used in the Commonwealth of the Northern Mariana Islands (CNMI), Guam, and
+According to the latest information from the U.S. Environmental Protection Agency regarding the applicability of 40CFR60, Subpart IIII, to emission sources in the CNMI, there are two special exemptions to the NSPS (found in 40CFR60.4215) that pertain specifically to diesel-powered engines used in the Commonwealth of the Northern Mariana Islands (CNMI), Guam, and American Samoa.
+They are both very significant.

 First, CNMI sources do not need to meet the standard for non-emergency generators found in 40CFR60.4204.
 Rather, the CNMI must meet the emission standards outlined under 40CFR60.4202 for all its stationary diesel-powered engines, regardless if they are used as emergency or non-emergency.